shreejalmaharjan-27/dig-php/README.md

-# dig -php
+# dig - php
-Program to access dig commands using php
+Program to execute dig commands using php

+## This program executes dig commands from a html web form and gives back the output.